ItsMax123/HCF-Kits/README.md

 ## Bard

 **WARNING**: For bard to work with faction members, you need to have the PiggyFactions plugin installed.
-I will add other compatibility to other faction plugins if anyone asks me to add it in issue.
+I will add more compatibility to other faction plugins if anyone asks me to.
+(Create a github issue to do so OR dm me on discord ItsMax123#6798)

 Bard: A player with full gold armor.